yardsale8/tenure-portfolio/content/criterion4/student_centered.md

 weight: 1
 ---

-For me the joys of teaching are two-fold.
+For me, the joys of teaching are two-fold.
 First, I take a lot of pleasure in continually improving the pedagogy, curriculum, and administration of my various courses.
 Second, I treasure the opportunity to have a lasting impact on my student's lives.
 Next, I will provide evidence of substantial